VCityTeam/UD-Reproducibility/ExternalComponents/3DTilesSamples/Readme.md

 ```
    npm start -- help
 ```
-for further server options e.g. `npm start -- -port 8080` will have the server listen to the `8080` port
+for further server options e.g. `npm start -- --port 8080` will have the server listen to the `8080` port

 ### Using docker